gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 the price we pay is having to use monad transformers.
 Honestly, reader monads do have a lot of nice properties, but I don't think they are worth the inevitable fight with the type checker.
-I only have around 6 months of full time experience with Haskell and I fully expect that this would turn into a non-problem after a few years more.
+I only have around 6 months of full time experience with Haskell and I fully expect that this would turn into a non-problem after a few years.
 But do I want to put in that time?
 Can I get my friends and co-workers to put in that time?

 ## Explicit dynamic scoping